JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 Upon removing output suppression during iteration and running `java -jar dacapo-evaluation-git-fd292e92.jar cassandra -s large -n 1 &> workload_large.log`, I obtained a 1.6 GB log file filled with exceptions.
-Notably, `com.datastax.driver.core.exception s.InvalidQueryException` is thrown 118 206 times, accounting for approximately 10% of all operations, indicating that nearly all reads failed.
+Notably, `com.datastax.driver.core.exception s.InvalidQueryException` are thrown 118,206 times, accounting for approximately 10% of all operations, indicating that nearly all reads failed.
 Consequently, DaCapo `v23.11` using Cassandra with a large workload essentially measure the error processing rate of a faulty application, rather than providing a representative workload.
 Surprisingly, neither the release notes nor the linked issue mention this critical problem.